 Click through these tiles for an overview of my work (and the site).

-From an April 2018 reading at Housing Works as part of the spring issue launch of The Common.
+From an April 2018 reading at Housing Works hosted by The Common.
 Photo by Bill Shapiro.

 "A Very Fine Line: A Brooklyn Artist Free-Associates on Her Walls," a profile of Shantell Martin in her Bed-Stuy home on the cover of the Home section.
 Photos by Trevor Tondro.